mikessh/mageri/doc/body.rst

 MAGERI is distributed in a form of executable JAR file and requires `Java v1.8 <http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>`__ to run.
-Source code and released binaries can be found in corresponding `repository <https://github.com/mikessh/mageri>`__.
+Source code and binaries can be found in corresponding `repository <https://github.com/mikessh/mageri>`__.
+Latest release can be found `here <https://github.com/mikessh/mageri/releases/latest>`__.
 MAGERI can be executed by running

 .. code-block:: bash